 SAN DIEGO -- A familiar problem led to the Phillies losing in San Diego for the first time in four years.

-The Philadelphia offense sputtered and wheezed, getting only three hits in a 5-1 loss to the Padres on Saturday.
+The Philadelphia offense sputtered and wheezed, getting only three hits in the 5-1 loss to the Padres on Saturday.

 Padres lefty Cory Luebke (2-1) outpitched Roy Halladay (3-1) as San Diego won in its home ballpark against Philadelphia for the first time since Aug.
 16, 2008.

-The Phillies were averaging 2.9 runs, 29th in the majors, before Luebke shut them out for eight innings and closer Huston Street allowed a run in the ninth on Ty Wigginton's two-out double.
+The Phillies were averaging 2.9 runs, 29th in the majors, before Luebke shut them out for eight innings, and then closer Huston Street gave up a run on Ty Wigginton's two-out double.

 Phillies reliever Michael Stutes allowed three runs in the eighth, all with two outs.